hashicorp/terraform-website/content/source/docs/plugin/framework/schemas.html.md

 # Schemas

-Terraform providers can specify the constraints of Terraform configuration blocks through the use schemas.
-These schemas define what fields a provider, resource, or data source configuration block has, and give Terraform metadata about those fields.
+Schemas specify the constraints of Terraform configuration blocks.
+They define what fields a provider, resource, or data source configuration block has, and give Terraform metadata about those fields.
 The schema can be thought of as the "type information" or the "shape" of a resource, data source, or provider.